Hong Kong to ban e-cigarettes, other new smoking products

-HONG KONG — Hong Kong’s leader says the semi-autonomous Chinese territory plans to ban e-cigarettes and other new smoking products to protect public health.
+HONG KONG — Hong Kong plans to ban e-cigarettes and other new smoking products to protect public health, the leader of the semi-autonomous Chinese territory said Wednesday.

 E-cigarettes typically contain the stimulant nicotine and there is little research on their long-term effects, including whether they help smokers quit.
 The rise in teenagers using e-cigarettes has alarmed health officials in the United States who worry users will become addicted and be more likely to try cigarettes.